E-Fuels from Fischer-Tropsch-Synthesis

 Step 1: Extraction of CO2 from the air or other non-fossil sources

-On the one hand, carbon dioxide can be obtained from the exhaust gases of large-scale industrial processes such as cement or steel production, which will release greenhouse gas even if fossil fuels were no longer used there in the future.
-Another source is biogenic sources, such as biogas or waste incineration plants.
-And finally, CO2 can be filtered directly from the ambient air using so-called direct air capture processes.
-In this process type, the air is conducted over a special filter material on which the CO2 is selectively adsorbed.
-As soon as the filter is fully loaded, the bound CO2 is desorbed by raising the temperature to about 90°C. Thus, the carbon dioxide can be recovered in pure form for the subsequent process step.
-Together with the partner Climeworks, this CO2 extraction method is investigated at the Energy Lab 2.0 by the KIT in the research projects Powerfuel and the Kopernikus project "P2X".
+On the one hand, carbon dioxide can be obtained from the exhaust gases of large-scale industrial processes, such as cement production, which releases the climate gas even if fossil fuels are no longer used.
+Otther source´s are waste incineration plants or biogenic sources such as biogas plants.
+And finally, CO2 can be filtered directly from the ambient air using so-called Direct Air Capture (DAC) processes.
+In such a process type, the air is passed over a special filter material or brought into contact with a special liquid on or in which the CO2 is selectively bound.
+As soon as the material or liquid is loaded with CO2, the bound CO2 is released again, for example by an increase in temperature, and, thus, can be recovered in pure form for the subsequent process step.
+Together with partners, this is investigated by KIT in various research projects at the Energy Lab 2.0.

 Step 2: Generation of synthesis gas via an electrolysis process and CO2